CAST: Achieving Stable LLM-based Text Analysis for Data Analytics: Implementation Details

 \subsection{Large Language Model Integration}

-Our implementation integrates multiple LLM providers through a unified API interface, supporting models including GPT-5, GPT-5.2 from OpenAI, DeepSeek-V3.2 and DeepSeek-V3.2-Exp (Noted as D.S.-V3.2-Exp) and Qwen3 series.
+Our implementation integrates multiple LLM providers through a unified API interface, supporting models including GPT-5, GPT-5.2 from OpenAI, DeepSeek-V3.2 and DeepSeek-V3.2-Exp (Noted as D.S.-V3.2-Exp), Qwen3 series, Claude-Sonnet-4.6 from Anthropic, and LLaMA-4-Maverick from Meta.
 Each provider is configured with appropriate timeout settings (300 seconds) and error handling mechanisms to ensure robust execution across different API constraints and rate limits.
 Model parameters are set consistently: temperature is 0, seed is 42.